pramod2594/pramod2594/README.md

-- 🔭 I’m currently Working on Computer Vision
+Researcher | Computer Vision for IoMT & IoAT

-- 🌱 I’m currently learning Deep Learning
+🔭 Building intelligent vision systems for medical & agricultural tech.
-- 👯 I’m looking to collaborate on Image Processing related works
+🌱 Deepening my expertise in Deep Learning and model optimization.
-- 🤔 I’m looking for help with Medical Imaging
+👯 Open to collaborations on Image Processing, Medical Imaging, and Remote Sensing projects.
-- 📫 How to reach me:
+🤔 Seeking guidance on federated learning for medical data and model interpretability.

-- 😄 Pronouns: Pramod
+📫 Let's connect: [pramodha9636@gmail.com]

 <!--**pramod2594/pramod2594** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.